Epistemic Neural Networks: The neural testbed

-\subsection{The neural testbed}
+\section{The neural testbed}

-\textit{The Neural Testbed} is an open-source benchmark that evaluates the quality of predictive distributions on classification problems, with synthetic data produced by neural-network-based generative models \citep{osband2022neural}.
-It serves as a unit test for sanity-checking agents in a controlled environment.
-Table~\ref{tab:agent_summary} lists agents that we study and compare as well as hyperparameters that we tune.
-In our experiments, we optimize these hyperparameters via grid search.
-We use the open-source github repository \githubtestbedpublic ~and will submit our new \texttt{epinet} agent to this library.
+\textit{The Neural Testbed} is an open-source benchmark that evaluates the quality of joint predictions in classification problems using synthetic data produced by neural-network-based generative models \citep{osband2022neural}.
+We use this as a unit test to sanity-check learning algorithms in a controlled environment and compare the epinet against benchmark approaches.

-For our \texttt{epinet} agent, we initialize a random base network $\mu_\zeta(x)$ as per the baseline \texttt{mlp} agent.
-We take $\phi_\zeta(x)$ to be the concatenation of $x$ and the last-layer features of the base network.
-Let $C$ denote the number of classes and $D_Z$ denote the index dimension.
-The learnable network $\sigma^L_\eta(\phi_\zeta(x), z) = g_\eta([\phi_\zeta(x), z])^T z$, where $g_\eta(\cdot)$ is a 2-layer MLP with outputs in $\Real^{D_Z \times C}$, and $[\phi_\zeta(x), z]$ is concatenation of $\phi_\zeta(x)$ and $z$.
-The prior network $\sigma^P$ is an ensemble of $D_Z$ particles sampled from the distribution of the data generating model that act directly on the input $x$.
-After tuning, we chose epinet hidden layer widths $(15, 15)$, with an index dimension of $8$ and standard Gaussian reference distribution.
-Full details, together with open source code, are provided in Appendix~\ref{app:testbed_agents}.
+Table~\ref{tab:agent_summary} lists the agents that we study as well as hyperparameters that we tune via grid search.
+For our \texttt{epinet} agent, we use base network $\mu_\zeta(x)$ that matches the baseline \texttt{mlp} agent.
+We take the features $\phi(x)$ to be a concatenation of the input $x$ and the last hidden layer of the base network.
+We initialize the learnable epinet $\sigma^L$ according to \eqref{eq:epi_mlp} with 2 hidden layers of 15 hidden units.
+The prior network $\sigma^P$ is initialized as an ensemble of $D_Z=8$ networks each with 2 hidden layers of 5 hidden units in each layer, and combine the output by dot-product with index $z$.
+We push the details, together with open source code, to Appendix~\ref{app:testbed}.

-Figure~\ref{fig:neural_testbed_scaling} examines the trade-offs between statistical loss and computational cost for each of the agents after tuning.
-The bars indicate one standard error, estimated over the testbed's random seeds.
-In terms of classification error, most of the agents perform similarly after tuning.
-Most agents also perform similarly in marginal log-loss, though \texttt{sgmcmc} agent reduces loss relative to others at a high computational cost.
-The key differences in performance come when examining the \textit{joint} log-loss, which we evaluate over ten inputs selected via dyadic sampling (\citet{osband2022evaluating}, Appendix~\ref{app:dyadic}).
-In terms of joint log-loss, the \texttt{epinet} is competitive with top-performing agents at orders of magnitude lower computational cost.

-Our results show that, in terms of joint predictions, the \texttt{epinet} can dramatically improve joint predictions and/or dramatically reduce computational cost relative to any of the other agents.
-These effects are huge, even when compared to popular Bayesian deep learning approaches: \texttt{bbb}, \texttt{dropout}, and \texttt{ensemble}.
-This highlights a blind-spot in the development of existing agents: the focus has been on marginal rather than joint predictions.